MSE-QualityAssurance/recitation-4-f23/README.md

 ### Exercise 1 (Infer):

-1. In the terminal, change to the infer project directory (`projects/infer`).
-2. Open the classes `Student` and `App` and analyze what each one of them do.
+1. Open the classes `Student` and `App` and analyze what each one of them does.
+2. In the terminal, change to the infer project directory (`projects/infer`).
-3. Execute the following command in terminal: `infer --bufferoverrun -- mvn clean package`
+3. Execute the following command in the terminal: `infer --bufferoverrun -- mvn clean package`
 4. Analyze the output generated in the `infer-out` folder.

 ### Exercise 2 (PDM):

+1. Open .
+2. Execute the command `pmd check -R ruleset.xml src/`.